justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

 Our recommended browser plugins are [axe DevTools - Web Accessibility Testing](https://www.deque.com/axe/devtools/) and [Accessibility Insights for Web](https://accessibilityinsights.io/docs/web/overview/).
 They offer fully automated checks and semi-automated or ‘review’ checks that **flag potential issues to be assessed by a human user**.

-For our web components that use **Storybook**, we also use the [storybook-addon-a11y plugin](https://storybook.js.org/addons/@storybook/addon-a11y) that allows for similar features for instant accessibility feedback on the page for each component.
+For our web components that use **Storybook**, we also use the [storybook-addon-a11y plugin](https://storybook.js.org/addons/@storybook/addon-a11y) that has similar features for instant accessibility feedback on the page for each component.

 ---